College of Liberal Arts & Sciences, School of Public Affairs

 This course is designed for students who are interested in understanding and addressing policy related to international development, public management, and public health practices.
 It is an opportunity to learn about policy and management practices of international development through the lens of East Africa.
 The course is an immersion in issues through intense classroom time at an African university with educators and practitioners -- as well as applied learning through executing service learning projects.
 The intent of the course is for students to learn how to improve public policy practice and management by learning about, and from, our colleagues in Africa.

 PUAD 6600 (graduate)

 PSCI 4995 (undergraduate)

 Includes: tuition and fees, shared accommodations, entrance fees, some meals, ground transportation, and health and evacuation insurance

-Not Included: international airfare, most meals, personal expenses, and visa fees.
+Not Included: international airfare, most meals, personal expenses, and visa fees if applicable

 This program is directed by Jamie Van Leeuwen.
 Jamie currently serves as the Senior Advisor for Governor Hickenlooper after working as Deputy Chief of Staff and Director of Community Partnerships during the first term.
 Leading up to the Hickenlooper administration, he worked as the Policy Director and served on the transition team for the Hickenlooper for Colorado gubernatorial campaign.
 He is also the CEO & Founder of the Global Livingston Institute, a non- governmental organization in East Africa designed to engage students and community leaders to develop innovative solutions to poverty and is a Senior Research Fellow with the Buechner Institute at the University of Colorado Denver School of Public Affairs.
 He became a Fulbright Scholar in 2013.